How Nurses Can Provide Emotional Support to Patients and Families – 7 Powerful Ways

 They are in an unknown environment, experiencing pain and doubt.

-Weak moments like undergoing tests or treatment side effects often increase difficult emotions.
+Weak moments like undergoing tests or treatment side effects often raises emotions.
+Emotional support is important in nursing because it directly affects a patient’s well-being, recovery, and overall experience with healthcare.

-It is also hard on relatives and friends keeping vigil at the hospital.
+It is also hard on relatives and friends keeping vigil at the hospital when their loved one is spending time there.
 They want their loved one to get better but cannot make it happen faster.
-Families often feel:

-So, while doing main health duties, good nurses also spend time:
+So, while on duty, experienced nurses can spend time:

-Caring for the heart and mind together with the body this way helps patients feel better overall.
-So, nurses play a big role in emotional health too during medical situations.
+Caring for the heart and mind alongside the body helps patients feel better overall.
+This is why nurses play a big role in supporting emotional health during medical situations.

 Failing to recognise worried minds and heavy hearts can negatively impact the care experience.